jghoang/Spring-Data-Dojos-Ninjas/README.md

 ### Topics:

--One-To-Many relationships
+- One-To-Many relationships

-- JPA
+-JPA

 Tasks:
 * Allow users to create a new dojo.

 * Allow new ninjas to choose their dojo via a dropdown

-*Have a dojo show page show information of all the ninjas that belong to that specific location
+* Have a dojo show page show information of all the ninjas that belong to that specific location